 Early 20th century: reviving the Maori culture

-Maori influence on national affairs were severely reduced and the Maori population had dramatically declined.
+Maori influence on national affairs was severely reduced and the Maori population had dramatically declined.
 Keeping the Maori culture alive was the next struggle.
 Strong Maori leaders were in force to rejuvenate Maori society.
-In particular, Apirana Ngata, featured on NZ$50 bill, was a Maori politician bringing Maori into parliament, formed the Maori Pineer Battalion in the WWI and the Maori Battalion in WWII, initiated health reforms and land tenure reforms of the Maori people, as well as overseeing the restoration and building of meeting houses, and generally promoting knowledge of the Maori culture.
+In particular, Apirana Ngata, featured on NZ$50 bill, was a Maori politician bringing Maori into parliament, formed the Maori Pioneer Battalion in the WWI and the Maori Battalion in WWII, initiated health reforms and land tenure reforms of the Maori people, as well as overseeing the restoration and building of meeting houses, and generally promoting knowledge of the Maori culture.

 Indeed, it seemed Maori were adapting to the change to fit in with Western society.
 Many Maori started to shift to the urban centres to find work rather than staying in rural settlements as they had always done.
 Where they brought cultural aspects to the city with them through building urban maraes, for example, they were subject to the teachings of Western, mainly British, education in schools.

-Second half of the 20th Century
+The second half of the 20th Century

 Protests broke out as people were becoming more aware of the impact European colonisation had.
 The first Waitangi Day protests were organised by activist group Nga Tamatoa in 1971.
 Similar protests still occur and there’s even a Waitangi Day public holiday for it.
 In response, the Waitangi Tribunal was set up in 1975 to investigate breaches of the treaty.